Handcrafted Excellence, One Bike at a Time

 What is the best material for a bicycle frame?

-The question is better phrased “What is the best material for my bicycle frame?”
-Every material has its place.
-Call or email Hugh for help in deciding which frame material would work best for you and your riding needs.
+The question is better phrased “What is the best material for my bicycle frame?” Every material has its place.
+We can help in deciding which frame material would work best for you and your riding needs based on our knowledge and experience.

 Where are your bicycles made?

-Each frame is designed, welded and finished by Hugh Black right in Guelph, Ontario, Canada.
-Each frame is painted locally by Stefan, and each bike is assembled right at True North Cycles.
+Each frame is designed, welded and finished by Hugh Black in Belwood, Ontario, Canada.
+Each frame is also painted and assembled in-house at True North Cycles.

 Do you make women’s bicycles?